allelomorph/holbertonschool-low_level_programming/0x0C-more_malloc_free/README.md

   * If malloc fails, return NULL

-* Write a program that multiplies two numbers.

 ### [4. realloc](./100-realloc.c)
 * Write a function that reallocates a memory block using malloc and free
   * where ptr is a pointer to the memory previously allocated with a call to malloc: malloc(old_size)